Rock 'n' Roll History for

 September 9

-John Lennon's "Imagine" LP is released.
-It would reach #1 on both sides of the Atlantic.
+John Lennon's "Imagine" LP is released by Apple Records.
+It would reach #1 on the Billboard 200 chart just three weeks later.
 In 2003, Rolling Stone magazine named "Imagine" as #76 on its list of The 500 Greatest Albums of All Time.
+Since then, it has been certified 2X Platinum by the RIAA for sales of two million copies in the US.

 1972 - ClassicBands.com